chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 ```

 ???
-If you followed the hint and used Random_id in the prior exercise, you've already used interpolation.
+If you followed the hint and used Random_id in the prior exercise, you've already used expressions.
 This syntax allowed us to take information from one resource and input into another resource.

-Prior to 0.12, interpolation always had to be encased in a dollar sign and curly braces.
-With Terraform 0.12 and HCL 2, interpolation is a native part of the language, so while the dollar sign curly brace method is still allowd, it's now only required inside of strings.
+Prior to 0.12, Terraform had a interpolations as part of HashiCorp Interpolation Language (HIL).
+Interpolations always had to be encased in a dollar sign and curly braces so Terraform knew to use this other language.
+With Terraform 0.12 and HCL 2, expressions are a native part of the language, so while the dollar sign curly brace method is still allowd, it's now only required inside of strings.

 ---
-name: interpolations-2
+name: expressionss-2
-Interpolations - Count
+Expressions - Count
 -------------------------

 ```hcl